Rebuilding Main Street on Wall Street's Dime

 It was more than a decade ago when Wall Street recklessness crashed the economy but some hardworking families are still struggling to regain their footing.
 And, racial minorities– who have unfortunately historically had less wealth– remain the hardest-hit after the financial crisis.
 Yet banks are making record profits and cashing in from the huge tax windfalls they received in 2017, along with other corporations and the wealthy.
 The reduced revenues coming in to the government because of the 2017 tax giveaway means that needed investments in infrastructure, public education, or expanding access to health care are not likely to happen.
-Worse, the Trump Administration and conservatives in Congress will continue to call for cuts to existing spending levels for Medicare, Medicaid, Social Security, nutrition assistance for seniors, and on and on as a way to address growing government budget deficits.
+Worse, conservatives in Congress will continue to call for cuts to existing spending levels for Medicare, Medicaid, Social Security, nutrition assistance for seniors, and on and on as a way to address growing government budget deficits.

 Public Citizen is focused on unrigging our tax code and reinvesting the revenues into communities across the country as part of the answer to addressing the many obstacles to success currently facing Americans and to minimizing economic inequality everywhere.
 Unrigging the tax system means more than taxing the superrich or undoing the corporate giveaways in the 2017 tax law, which can and should be part of the solution.
 But, the tax debate also must focus on making Wall Street high rollers pay their fair share by putting a sales tax on financial transactions like stock, bond and derivative trades.

 The Wall Street sales tax (also known as a financial transaction tax, speculation tax, Robin Hood tax, or Tobin tax) is a tiny fee – at rates ranging from a few pennies to fifty cents per hundred dollars of trading– on purchases of financial instruments such as stocks, bonds, and derivatives.
 Depending on the rate at which it is set, Wall Street sales tax would raise at least tens of billions of dollars per year in badly needed revenue.
-According to 2018 government estimates, a fee of only 10 cents per every $100 traded would raise nearly $777 billion over 10 years.
+According to government estimates, a fee of only 10 cents per every $100 traded would raise more than $752 billion over 10 years.
 Proposals for a higher tax rate would generate even greater amounts.
 This money could be spent on needs like infrastructure and education, expanded health care, child care and mitigating climate change.

 More than just a revenue generator, though, a sales tax on Wall Street trades has other benefits.
 For instance, it would tamp down high-frequency trading, the superfast computer trading that has overtaken the market.
 High-speed trading contributes to market instability, including the dangerous trillion-dollar “flash crash” of May 2010 when the Dow Jones lost about 10 percent of its value in 10 minutes, before ultimately rebounding.